AAJ National Committees

 Step Up and Make a Difference

-AAJ President-Elect Navan Ward has started planning for his term as AAJ President and is looking for AAJ members interested in taking an active role in helping AAJ further its mission.
-Volunteer to join a committee by emailing firstname.lastname@example.org.
+AAJ President-Elect Tad Thomas has started planning for his term as AAJ President and is looking for AAJ members to volunteer and take an active role in helping AAJ further its mission.

 Identifies priority issues relating to the Amicus Curiae program and addresses those issues by submitting amicus briefs.
 The committee shall ensure that important public policy arguments in support of victims’ rights are presented to the courts across this country.